 Stamp Duty Land Tax

-The Government charges a tax on all property sales of more than £125,000.00.
-Stamp Duty Land Tax (SDLT) is paid by the buyer and not the seller.
-The amount you pay increases with the value of the property as follows:
+The Government charges Stamp Duty Land Tax (SDLT) on all property sale which is paid by the buyer not the seller.

 This is a formal summary of the physical state of a property which is prepared by a qualified surveyor.
 Different levels of survey are available depending on the age and state of the property, the most comprehensive being a full structural survey, but this can prove expensive.
 At the very least you should commission a ‘House Buyers’ Report.
 If you are having a mortgage your lender will probably carry out their own survey and valuation.
 It is always encouraging if this does not show up any problems but do remember that you cannot rely on it if a problem appears later – it was carried out for the lender’s benefit and not for yours (even though you might have paid for it!).